DataAnalyticsinStudentHands/Syrios_frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Production

+We are using [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage deployment on a production server.
+Run

+`pm2 start start-client.js` and

+`pm2 start server.js`

+to start the separte backend and front-end processes.

+#### Other
 `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**